tuildes/avl-tree-algorithm/README.md

 ### Output

-* No fim imprime uma arvore AVL de forma `numero, level`
+* At the end, it prints an AVL tree in the form `number, level`
-* Raiz sendo o numero 0
+* Root being the number 0

     ```plaintext
     10, 1